recepinanc/tobinary/README.md

 Ruby Gem that allows you to convert any number into binary easily.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tobinary`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 You can also check the rubygems.org link https://rubygems.org/gems/tobinary

 ## Installation